G.J. de Vreede's Research Publications, Citations Ranked Among the Top in the Nation

-Alan Hevner, de Vreede's colleague in the Information Systems and Decision Sciences Department, also made the list compiled by the University of Arizona and released earlier this year.
+Gert-Jan de Vreede, who was named the top management information systems scholar from USF, and Alan Hevner, de Vreede's colleague in the Information Systems and Decision Sciences Department, both made the list compiled by the University of Arizona.

 The list was a ranking of academics' publishing productivity, combined with the times their work was citied in other research.
 The rating is the h-index, which measures how influential a researcher's work is within the scientific community.

 To make the list, researchers must have earned at least a 20 ranking on the h-index.
 The list includes about 400 senior scholars.

 "It was a pleasant surprise to find myself among many of my colleagues who have inspired me," de Vreede said.
 "The h-index provides a rewarding challenge to publish relevant and scientifically impactful research as it gets progressively harder to get a higher score."

 De Vreede scored 40 on the h-index and Hevner, 36.
 Both are the highest ranking MIS researchers from USF on the list, which collects data from the beginning days of MIS publications.

 "Although there are many different yardsticks for measuring research productivity in management information systems," said the University of Arizona website announcing the ranking, "the h-index is a metric that deserves attention due to its academic basis, simplicity and wide acceptance in other major scientific disciplines."

 The h-index was suggested by Jorge E. Hirsch, a physicist at the University of California at San Diego, as a tool for determining theoretical physicists' relative quality.